Give your stakeholders the big picture view of content strengths and weaknesses

 Benefits of a content scorecard

 Content scorecards are great for demonstrating content strengths and weaknesses to busy stakeholders.
-They’re faster and more affordable than user testing, and can be scaled to meet business and project needs.
+When user testing isn’t an option, scorecarding is a fast and effective way to assess content.
+It can also be scaled to meet business and project needs.

 Finally, scorecards also are valuable in helping establish project focus and priorities.
 It’s hard to ignore poor or failing grades in any area.

-First, remember a content scorecard is subjective.
+Before we start, remember that a content scorecard is subjective.
 The quality of the findings is dependent on your expertise as a content reviewer.
-You need a deep knowledge of writing mechanics and technique, usability and interaction design, information design, content marketing, and branding if you intend to provide holistic results.
+You need a deep knowledge of writing mechanics and technique, usability and interaction design, information design, content marketing, and branding if you intend to provide a comprehensive assessment.
+Don’t evaluate any criteria you don’t understand.
+You’ll get better results if you limit the review to areas within your expertise.

 And last, remember that an expert review and content scorecard are diagnostic tools.
 Content validation should always include testing with real customers.